gwynethguo/risk-monitoring-frontend/README.md

    Follow the steps above to start the application using either npm or Docker.

 2. **Create a client using backend API**
+   Visit [https://github.com/gwynethguo/risk-monitoring-backend](https://github.com/gwynethguo/risk-monitoring-backend) for more information on how to access the APIs and the API docs.

 3. **Navigate to the Dashboard**
    Open your browser and go to: